rajoy99/notears-linear-gpu/README.md

 This package provides a continuous optimization approach to learning DAGs (Directed Acyclic Graphs) from data, harnessing the power of GPUs to accelerate the learning process.

-Note: The original NOTEARS implementation is CPU only.
+Note: The original NOTEARS Linear implementation is CPU only.

 📦 Installation